mrfeod/mrfeod/README.md

 ### Work experience

-I was started in 2014 as developer in [Movavi](movavi.com) and worked mostly on Video products for Windows and Mac using Qt/QML.
+I started in 2014 as a developer in [Movavi](movavi.com) and worked mostly on Video products for Windows and Mac using Qt/QML.
 In my way to senior position I was working on algorithms design and implementation for Photo Editor.

 Since 2018 I'm working for [Arrival](https://arrival.com/) in Computer Vision team of Robotics devision and solving problem of 6DOF object pose estimation.